 SAN FRANCISCO, CA 94107

 Initially inspired by a few photographs of wild birds in a U.K. newspaper, I felt compelled to paint them.
 What crept in while I did so were dark suggestions of progressively disappearing wildlife habitats, such as tree branches, nests, holes, or bird houses over ghostly backgrounds, which may reveal bits of decorative "wall" paper appear through the wax, perhaps hinting at human domesticity; our relentless, invading progression into vanishing wild domains.

 I tried taking my own photographs, but quickly realized my equipment and I were not up to the task.
-So I began to search online for more images of birds, and then for other creatures (always, of course, first requesting permission from the photographers to use their images).
-The tiny caterpillar paintings are still my current favorites.
+So I began to search online, always requesting permission from the photographers to use their images.

-These paintings are made using oil paints, pastels, and sometimes inks, over layers of encaustic (a technique using heated beeswax, which can contain pigments) on wood panels, incorporating a variety of found objects (gold leaf, glitter, old wallpaper, origami and other decorative papers), which are all embedded in the wax.
-A luscious ground for oil paint, melting beeswax smells lovely, and it lends an element of mystery to the images, and absorbs much of the oil paint, which I find especially appealing.
+Employing oil paints, pastels, inks, and colored pencils over layers of wax encaustics on wood panels, often incorporating gold leaf, bones, feathers, fabric, glitter, old wallpaper, origami and decorative papers, embedded in the wax.
+A luscious ground for oil paint, melting beeswax smells lovely, and it lends an element of mystery to the finished work, which I find especially appealing.